ronen567/just-the-docs/docs/optimizations.md

-As for the first drawback, Avagard's denominator squared gradient summation is replaced here by an exponentially decaying average of the squared gradients.
+As for the first drawback, Avagard divides the learning rate by the square root of accumulated sum of all past squared gradient.
+This accumulated sum grows increasingly.
+Adadelta solves that by accumulating the suare gradeint summation over an exponentially decaying window.

-The exponentially decaying average of squared gradients equation is:
+The equation for exponentially decaying accumulation of squared gradients is as follows:

 \\(E(g^2)_t=\\)